-As of the filing of witness Cox's direct testimony, Red Bird had incurred very significant due diligence and legal costs in excess of \$300,000, and additional costs continue to be incurred.
-If the transfer is approved, Red Bird seeks to recover those costs from ratepayers.
-These costs allow the Company to estimate the amount of capital that will be required to operate and maintain the system, discover legal defects to the title, and understand the operational issues specific to Etowah.
-If Red Bird determines that it is not in the best interest of the Company to proceed with the transaction, shareholders will bear these due diligence and transactional costs.
-Certainly, the Company would not be willing to take the risk of non-recovery of these costs if the transaction would not be beneficial to the Company.
-Ratepayers may also benefit from incurrence of these costs to the extent they are reasonably and prudently incurred, and depending on the portion ratepayers must bear.
-Even the preliminary estimate of these costs provided in Cox Direct Exh.
-4 would increase customer rates if the system were operated as a standalone utility by an astonishing 24%.
-It would not be in the public interest to allocate all of these costs to ratepayers as advocated by witness Cox, as the benefits are shared by both the Company and ratepayers.
+As of the filing of witness Cox's direct testimony, Red Bird asserts that it had incurred due diligence and legal costs in excess of \$300,000, and that additional costs continue to be incurred.
+If the transfer is approved, Red Bird has indicated it will seek to recover those costs from ratepayers because the ratepayers should pay all the costs that are beneficial to them as customers of the utility.
+Id. at 100.
+The Commission finds that these costs provide a benefit to Red Bird allowing it to estimate the amount of capital that will be required to operate and maintain the system, discover legal defects to the title, and understand the operational issues specific to Etowah.
+Additionally, Red Bird gains valuable information regarding whether it would be beneficial for the Company to proceed with the transaction.
+If the transaction is consummated, the Commission acknowledges that ratepayers may also benefit from incurrence of these costs to the extent they are reasonably and prudently incurred and depending on the portion ratepayers must bear.
+Witness Franklin testified that the preliminary estimate of these costs provided in Cox Direct Exhibit 4 would significantly increase customer rates if the system were operated as a standalone utility.
+Accordingly, it would not be in the public interest to allocate all of these costs to ratepayers, as the benefits are shared by both the Company and ratepayers.
 Thus, the Commission must determine the proper allocation of these costs to be included in rate base.

-In determining the appropriate allocation percentage of these costs, the Commission takes into account the quality of the responses provided to the Public Staff in its investigation of these costs.
-The evidence shows that the Company provided the Public Staff with heavily redacted invoices without adequate information to support them and some invoices that appeared to contain charges not related to this case.
+In determining the appropriate allocation of these costs, the Commission considers the quality of the responses provided to the Public Staff in its investigation.
+The evidence shows that Red Bird provided the Public Staff with heavily redacted invoices without adequate information to support them and some invoices that appeared to contain charges not related to this case.
 See Cox Direct Cross Exhibits 2-4.
 The Commission finds that these insufficient responses serve as obstacles preventing the Public Staff from conducting its investigation.
-The Commission understands redaction and assertion of privilege may be necessary, but the Company should strive to provide responses that are responsive to the Public Staff's requests and provide adequate information or properly assert privilege or reasons to withhold information.
+The Commission understands redaction and assertion of privilege may be necessary, but Red Bird should strive to provide responses that are responsive to the Public Staff's requests and provide adequate information or properly assert privilege or reasons to withhold information.
 The Commission is also troubled by witness Cox's statement that Red Bird would have provided more detailed responses if it were seeking to recover the due diligence costs in this proceeding.
 Tr. vol. 2, 91.
-The Company should respond to discovery fully in accordance with statutes, Commission rules, and Commission orders; the Company cannot unilaterally choose its level of responsiveness based on what it seeks in a proceeding.
+Red Bird should respond to discovery fully in accordance with statutes, Commission rules, and Commission orders.
+Red Bird cannot unilaterally choose its level of responsiveness based on what it seeks in a proceeding.